 (Staff List).
 This is a list of every staff in the current file.
 If you are looking at a Saved Setting, the list is still the staff list of the current file and not the file from which the staff set was originally created.

 Select Active.
 This button changes the selected staves in the staff list to only those staves that contain music within measures you selected when you invoked the plugin.
-If no staves were selected, the plugin includes every staff.
+If no staves were selected, the plugin includes every staff that contains music.

 Select Current.
 This button changes the selected staves in the staff list to exactly those stave you selected when you invoked the plugin.
 If no staves were selected, the plugin includes every staff.